 Note 2: I recommend using a quality rock/kosher/sea salt for using in your homemade seasonings as these are are a bit less processed than regular table salt.
 If however, you only have table salt to hand, just use that and it'll still season and flavour your barbecued pork perfectly.

 Ingredient Note: I do use a couple of whole spices for this recipe.
 If you don't have them whole, you can swap with pre-ground powders.
 Just reduce the amounts by half.
-For example, 4 teaspoons of whole cumin seeds equals 2 teaspoons of pre-ground cumin.
+For example, 1 tablespoon of whole cumin seeds equals roughly 2 teaspoons of pre-ground cumin.
 Reduce any others by half that you don't have whole by half as well and stir in with the other powders when making.

 This is how I use my barbecue rubs.
 If you have your own favourite technique, carry on doing that...

-Liberally sprinkle the mix over your meat and massage in until it has a good, even coating.
+Liberally sprinkle the mix over your meat until it has a good, even coating.

 Cover with plastic wrap or foil and place in the refrigerator for a few hours or overnight.